andrew/ultimate-awesome/README.md

 - [CUDA-Guide](https://github.com/mikeroyal/CUDA-Guide) - CUDA Guide.
 - [Networking-Guide](https://github.com/mikeroyal/Networking-Guide) -  A Networking Guide for getting started with basic/core network components such as wired and wireless network design, configuration, hardware, protocols, security, backup, recovery, and virtualization.
 - [awesome-kramdown](https://github.com/mundimark/awesome-kramdown) - A collection of awesome kramdown goodies for the converter for (structured) text with formatting markup in markdown conventions.
+- [awesome_qt](https://github.com/najepaliya/awesome_qt) - A comprehensive list of applications made with the cross platform Qt framework.
 - [awesome-human-centered-ai](https://github.com/Open-Source-ML/awesome-human-centered-ai) - A curated list of awesome human-centered AI resources.
 - [awesome-splunk](https://github.com/outcoldman/awesome-splunk) - A curated list of awesome Splunk links.
 - [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.
 - [awesome-buck2](https://github.com/sluongng/awesome-buck2) - Collection of resources about Buck2.
+- [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
 - [awesome-drupal](https://github.com/theodorosploumis/awesome-drupal) - A collection of awesome resources, tools, books, podcasts etc for Drupal CMS.
 - [awesome-ChatGPT](https://github.com/zhoucz97/awesome-ChatGPT) - ChatGPT相关资源汇总.
 - [awesome-python-videos](https://github.com/acharles7/awesome-python-videos) - Learn and watch python, machine learning, and data science videos from conferences (PyCon, PyData, SciPy, PyBay, EuroPython).